betterwebleon/international-list/README.md

 For more information, please refer to <http://unlicense.org>

-HAVE A NICE DAY. (*This wish is not part of a license anymore.
+HAVE A NICE DAY. (*This wish is not part of the license anymore.
 You can however treat it as a special annex to the license.*)